OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

 Ansible
 --------------------------------------------------------------------------------

-Ansible is used to configure the hosts.
+Ansible is used to configure the Hosts.
 All the playbooks and roles are located in ``/usr/share/one/oneprovision/ansible``.
 OpenNebula comes with a set of roles ready to configure the provision, but in case you want to add new roles or modify the existing ones, please check :ref:`this guide <ddc_config>`.

-Povision Elements
+Provision Elements
 --------------------------------------------------------------------------------

-You can create multiple elements with a single provision, check :ref:`this guide <ddc_virtual>` for more information.
+You can create multiple elements with a single provision; check :ref:`this guide <ddc_virtual>` for more information.

 Adding/Removing Public IPs
 --------------------------------------------------------------------------------